Calathea makoyana – How to Grow the Stunning Peacock Plant

 With contrasting green foliage pulled straight from peacock plumage, the Peacock Plant is a truly majestic species that’s sure to add a touch of class to any space.

-No surprises then, that Calathea makoyana is one of the most sought-after prayer plants.
-It makes an excellent houseplant showpiece or focal centre in a terrarium.
+No surprise then, that Calathea makoyana is one of the most sought-after prayer plants.
+It makes an excellent houseplant showpiece or focal center in a terrarium.

 Though – as with many of its Calathea brethren – it’s definitely got a personality and some particular care requirements that you’ll need to know.